 How should you spend a three-day weekend in New York State?
 Winter brings long holiday weekends—don't spend them at home, get out and explore!
 Here are six weekend getaways that bring out the best in winter.
-During your weekend getaway, please remember to keep six feet apart from others not in your household and bring a mask or face covering to wear when it’s not possible to maintain social distancing.
-Call ahead or check attraction websites and social media for the most current information on openings and amenity availability while staying as local as possible.
+Call ahead or check attraction websites and social media for the most current information on openings and amenity availability.

 The Shawangunk Ridge has a peculiar gravity, one that speaks to all travelers, through its boundless might.
 Snowshoe or cross-country ski Mohonk Preserve and you'll see why.
 Nature is reflected in every inch of Mohonk Mountain House where its 19th-century architecture and luxurious spa only adds to the cultural richness of the village.

 Do not fear the lake-effect snow you've likely heard about—winter is when this city shines brightest.
-Canalside's revitalization brings out the best in art, food and fun—think ice bikes, skating, and free events including artistry courtesy of Albright-Knox.
+Canalside's revitalization brings out the best in art, food, and fun—think ice bikes, skating, and free events including theme nights every Friday.
 When it's time to go inside, cozy up at Shea's Performing Arts Center, where you can catch live musicals, plays, and films.

 The exceptional thing about Ellicottville is that it makes winter fun—for skiers and non-skiers alike.
 Thrill-seekers get their kicks on Holiday Valley's ski slopes, tubing chutes, and mountain coaster.
 While others who prefer the peace and tranquility of the great indoors find their niche at Oasis Spa, Ellicottville Brewing Co., or any of the art galleries, boutiques, and eateries lining downtown.
 And with ski discount packages from the Inn at Holiday Valley, it's safe to say you'll want to stay awhile.